irsyadtc/Arduino_W25Q_flash_memory_library/README.md

 ## Description

-These are set of examples using W25Q64 flash memory for writing and reading data.
+This a library for using W25Q64 flash memory for writing, reading, and clear data.

 Thanks to Catoblepas for making this documentation possible.